SheoranPranshu/Building-Custom-Rom/S01 Setup nomachine for screen share .md

 sudo adduser <username>
 ```

--Then give it password (Dont't leave empty)
+- Then give it password (Dont't leave empty)
--You can skip other fields.
+- You can skip other fields.

--Now to give it superuser rights enter this command
+- Now to give it superuser rights enter this command
 ```
 sudo usermod -aG sudo,adm <username>
 ```

--To get into root directory of user
+- To get into root directory of user
 ```
 sudo -i
 ```

--Now lets check if password is set
+- Now lets check if password is set
 ```
 cat /etc/ssh/sshd_config
 ```
-Now we have to search for PasswordAuthentication if it is yes, you are good to go but if it's not you have to modify it to yes.
+- Now we have to search for PasswordAuthentication if it is yes, you are good to go but if it's not you have to modify it to yes.

--If it's no then let me show how to change it
+- If it's no then let me show how to change it
 ```
 nano /etc/ssh/sshd_config
 ```

--Remove # before PasswordAuthentication and then change no to yes
+- Remove # before PasswordAuthentication and then change no to yes
--After that then click ctrl+x then Y after that you are good to go
+- After that then click ctrl+x then Y after that you are good to go

--Let's download nomachine to screenshare and control via other device
+- Let's download nomachine to screenshare and control via other device
 (For download link search nomachine on browser and get download link for the software which is on VM)
 ```
 wget <download link for nomachine deb file for x86/64>
 ```

-Lets's run/setup nomachine in VM
+- Let's run/setup nomachine in VM
 ```
 sudo dpkg -i <name of the nomachine file you downloaded above>
 ```

-Now reboot
+- Now reboot
 ```
 sudo reboot
 ```